Xeon0X/GDMC-2024/README.md

 pip install pipreqs
 ```

-Run `pipreqs --ignore .venv` to generate an updated list of dependencies for the project in requirements file.
+Run `pipreqs --ignore .venv --force` to generate an updated list of dependencies for the project in requirements file.